gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/principles-of-ecology/ecological_factors.md

 Climate is one of the important natural factors controlling the plant life.
 The climatic factors includes light, temperature, water, wind and fire.

+{{< figure "images/books/12-biology/botany/plant-ecology/6.2-various-effects-of-light-upon-a-green-plant.png" "w-25 float-left">}}

-Figure 6.1: Environmental factors affecting a plant
+Figure 6.2: Various effects of light upon a green plant

 {{< /figure >}}

 **a.
 Light**